jennifer-bio/epimuller/README.md

 ```
 	- feel free to ignore the undefined.svg that gets made - it is related to checking the size of the text to space out labels

-	- nt_muts ; not set up for nt mutations (only amino acid or trait)
-	- define by combination of aa mutants, not just 1
+	- allow combination of aa mutants, not just 1
 	- define polytomy behavior
 ```